Ok, I gotta reblog this….some of your best work!!!

 Given the numerous calls for the gun control legislation after the multitude of mass shootings this past year alone and the subsequent debates across the country taking shape now, it goes without saying many a gun control proponent has found themselves in an elongated back and forth with a pro-gun advocate.
-Much the rhetoric from the pro-gun side includes claims that "They're taking away our guns" or "Obama is violating the 2nd Amendment, impeach him" or "Gun laws don’t work”.
+Much the rhetoric from the pro-gun side includes claims that “They’re taking away our guns” or “Obama is violating the 2nd Amendment, impeach him” or “Gun laws don’t work”.
 Much of this rhetoric sprouts from any number of right-wing blogs or Fox News opinion page and of course from the current leader of the National Rifle Associate, Wayne LaPierre whose recent comments have yet to endear him in the minds of American public.

 By Jueseppi B.